modelop/modelop.github.io/Guides/Getting Started with FastScore v1-6-1.md

 To access the Dashboard, take your browser to the FastScore host machine at port 8000.
 If all goes well , you will be greeted by this screen:

 ![Home Screen](images/HomeScreen.png)
+*On the left-hand side of the Dashboard are four sections: engine-1, engine-2, model-manage-1, Connect.
+These correspond to the Engine microservices, the Model Manage microservice, and the Connect microservice.
+The green dots on the engines and model manage indicate that they are currently running correctly.
+If you have configured additional engine containers, they will also appear on the side.*

 > If, instead, you get an "Application Initialization Error," check your configuration file for any errors, and verify that you have followed all of the FastScore CLI configuration steps.
 If the `fastscore fleet` command shows both Model Manage and your Engine containers working properly, then the problem most likely has to do with Dashboard's proxy service or your host machine's network traffic settings.